 B-1 Temporary Business Visa

 The B-1 is used to enter the U.S. to engage in such business activities as: negotiating contracts for an overseas employer, consulting with business associates, attending professional conferences, giving lectures, or conducting independent research.
-The B-1 visa should be used by foreign visitors to enter the U.S. to participate in these types of activities within the University System.
 The B-1 visa may not be used for employment purposes as immigration law does not permit a B-1 visitor to engage in any form of employment in the U.S. including salaried work or services performed on an independent basis.

 A B-1 visitor may be paid honoraria for "usual academic activities" lasting not longer than nine days at a single institution, providing that the services performed are for the benefit of the academic institution.
 However, the law stipulates that a B-1 visitor is not permitted to accept honoraria from more than five institutions within a six month period.
 Reimbursement for travel and reasonable incidental expenses, such as accommodations and meals are also allowed under the same conditions.

 In order for the University to pay honoraria or to provide for reimbursement of expenses, the B-1 visitor must present proof of entry into the U.S. in B-1 status and to submit receipts for expenses incurred.
-The department hosting the visitor should request a copy of the visitor's I-94 entry document (a small white card given to the visitor by the immigration officer upon admission to the U.S. -- stapled or placed in the passport).
-The copy of Form I-94 should be submitted to the Accounts Payable Department along with receipts for expenses.
+The department hosting the visitor should request a copy of the visitor's I-94 Arrival and Departure record to be submitted to the Accounts Payable Department along with receipts for expenses.

 B-2 Tourist Visa